vertiKarl/ktt-docs/content/Joining/information.md

 If you are enjoying playing TTT with us, I'd really appreciate a donation: ~~https://ko-fi.com/vertikarl~~ (currently disabled)\
 Though you can check out my [Twitch](https://twitch.tv/vertiKarl) and subscribe over there!
 (Will most likely stream TTT aswell)

-### (optional) 1.1 Increasing connection speed
+### (recommended) 1.1 Increasing connection speed

-To reduce the wait when joining for the first time, I'd recommend to subscribe to and download the [workshop collektionen](https://steamcommunity.com/sharedfiles/filedetails/?id=3381437762) (with all addons) in advance (Size should be around 5GB).\
+To reduce the wait when joining for the first time, I'd recommend to subscribe to and download the [workshop collections](#subscribe-to-the-workshop-collection) (with all addons) in advance.\

 **You need to click "Subscribe to all" and also repeat that for all the linked collections.**